Designegycreatives/dev-to-hashnode-backup/cl1jxdm4d07yljvnvf16besde.md

 #### I really had a very interesting journey building this Webapp

 #### This is just the beginning for me, after many years of struggling with job search, passing interviews and passing exams.
-I finally found my purpose in data science and I am loving building the idea of building web apps.
+I finally found my purpose in data science and I am loving the idea of building web apps.

 #### I now feel so much Intune with my life purpose, I am a person who is heavy on maintaining her relationship with **God**.
 Yes **God Almighty** chose my career path 🙏🏽.